Infineon/mtb-example-wifi-dual-core-virtual-mqtt-client/README.md

 ### Application setup for MQTT client

-The application consists of two projects: `proj_cm4` serves as the primary connectivity core and `proj_cm0p` serves as the secondary connectivity core.
+The application consists of two projects: `proj_cm4` serves as the primary connectivity core and `proj_cm0p` serves as the secondary (virtual) connectivity core.

 The primary connectivity core maintains the connection between the application and the MQTT Broker via the Wi-Fi network.
 Its project binary contains the actual connectivity API.